sadman2084/Javascript/README.md

-# JavaScript: What It Is and Its Origins
+# JavaScript: What It Is and Its Origin

 ## What is JavaScript?